 Woodside was the first oil and gas company to join the program, and we've continued our pioneering approach.
-Our current 2016 - 2020 RAP has been recognised for shifting away from measuring activities, in favour of longer-term outcomes.
-We report every year on progress from our base year (2016) towards committed outcomes in Respect, Relationships, Opportunities and National Leadership.
+Our 2016 - 2020 RAP has been recognised for shifting away from measuring activities, in favour of longer-term outcomes.
+We reported every year on progress from our base year (2016) towards committed outcomes in Respect, Relationships, Opportunities and National Leadership.

 We look forward to launching our next Reconciliation Action Plan during 2021.